EiverR/EiverRodriguez/index.md

 ## About

-I am a mathematician working in discrete dynamical systems, Boolean functions, exponential sums, and algebraic combinatorics.
-My research focuses on structural and computational questions related to monomial dynamical systems and k-rotation symmetric Boolean functions.
+I am a mathematician primarily interested in discrete dynamical systems, Boolean functions, control theory, and cryptography.
+My research explores how algebraic and graph-theoretic structures shape the behavior of nonlinear systems.
+In my work, I have studied transient dynamics in Boolean monomial dynamical systems, stabilizability conditions for monomial control systems, and the nonlinearity of k-rotation-symmetric Boolean functions through Walsh-Hadamard analysis.
+I have also worked on composition operators on variable-exponent Lebesgue spaces.
+Although real analysis is not my strongest area, it is a subject I genuinely enjoy.

 <div id="snapshot" class="section-anchor"></div>